 Hamelin Pool Stromatolites are considered to be the oldest and largest ‘living fossils’ on earth.
 They are built by cyanobacteria that live in Hamelin Pool.
 There would be no life on earth without cyanobacteria so I think it was a huge discovery in 1956 when surveyors found it here.

-From the carpark there is a marked walk with signs and explanation about Hamelin Pool Stromatolites.
-Later on the walk converts to a boardwalk that goes in the water.
-At the end it creates a triangular loop from where the stromatolites can be watched from a short distance.
+From the car park, there is a marked walk with signs and explanations about Hamelin Pool Stromatolites.
+Later on, the walk converts to a boardwalk that goes in the water.
+At the end, it creates a triangular loop from where the stromatolites can be watched from a short distance.

 This short Hamelin Pool tour was very picturesque and informative.
 As for cyanobacteria, I must admit they made a great impression on us.
 It is probably the only such concentration of them in terms of importance to climatic conditions and water salinity in the world.

-In addition, we could see the traces of carts that traveled there 200 years ago, transporting wool to ships.
+In addition, we could see the traces of carts that travelled there 200 years ago, transporting wool to ships.
 It was a historical and biological encounter worth experiencing.

 Getting to Kalbarri National Park